 This bill establishes a three-year pilot program aimed at protecting at-risk individuals during extreme heat events by implementing a Code Red alert system.
-The program requires county governing bodies to develop plans for issuing alerts to municipalities, social service agencies, and non-profit organizations that assist at-risk individuals, defined as those living outdoors or in poorly insulated settings.
-The county offices of emergency management will coordinate with municipal emergency management coordinators in areas with a documented homeless population of at least ten people to create consistent alert plans that include communication strategies, emergency cooling centers, and transportation options.
+Under the program, county governing bodies are required to develop plans for issuing alerts to municipalities, social service agencies, and non-profit organizations that assist at-risk individuals, defined as those living outdoors or in poorly insulated settings.
+The county offices of emergency management will coordinate with municipal emergency management coordinators in areas with a documented homeless population of at least ten people to ensure consistent communication, outreach, and the establishment of emergency cooling centers.
 Volunteer organizations may assist in executing these plans, operating autonomously while receiving logistical support from the county coordinator.

 Statutes affected: Introduced: .A:9-52